![]() |

 Letting your kids make their own snacks and encouraging them to help cook dinners is a great way for them to learn healthy habits and portion sizes while spending quality time together as a family.
 Here are some other fun ways to involve your kids in the kitchen!

-Want to expand the conversation from just making healthy snacks to balanced meals?
-If you don't have a MyPlate plate already from Fort HealthCare Pediatrics, be sure to get one at your child's next Well Child exam!
+If you don’t have a MyPlate plate already from Fort HealthCare Pediatrics, be sure to get one at your child’s next Well Child exam!
 The plates are easy to use and fun for kids to develop their meal planning skills while paying attention to portion sizes.